zazuko/cube-hierarchy-query/README.md

 The simplest usage is to retrieve entire hierarchy.
 It generates a `DESCRIBE` SPARQL query which will retrieve triples of the root resources and all resources on all hierarchy levels.

+* `sh:targetClass`, if present is added as a restriction on each applicable level

 ```typescript
 import { getHierarchy } from '@zazuko/cube-hierarchy-query'
 import $rdf from 'rdf-ext'